Remove Points Near Other ClassesSource:

 the variable used to sample.

-This methods retained the points form the majority classes which has the smallest mean distance to the k nearest points in the other classes.
+This method retains the points from the majority class which have the smallest mean distance to the k nearest points in the minority class.

 All columns used in this step must be numeric with no missing data.